 No, if you want to be a Franchise manager we don't require you to have a dance background, however, a knowledge of dance would be desirable.
 If you wish to teach the classes as well as run the franchise, we require you to have a dance degree or associate and/or a performance background.
 Alternatively, a teaching degree or similar equivalent qualification is also acceptable.
-Ballet training up to Intermediate standard is a requirement.

 By taking on a Tiny Toes franchise you will inherit a program with a strong reputation and a proven track record of success.
 Rather than spending time (and money) creating logos, learning the most effective marketing techniques and developing your syllabus, you will have all of this right away.
 You will also have the full support of a team of experts.